ChrisEOlsen/op-home-server/README.md

 sudo tctl create -f admin-role.yaml sudo tctl users add chris --roles=admin --logins=root,chris
 ```
-Follow the link and then create your credentials with the OTP device
+Follow the link and then create your credentials with your OTP device/app and
 VOILA!
 Happy Teleporting